 Dental x-rays provide valuable insight into potential problems and can help save you from unnecessary pain.
 Dental x-rays are pictures of the teeth, bones, and soft tissues around them to help find problems with the teeth, mouth, and jaw.
-Dental x-rays show cavities, hidden dental structures like wisdom teeth, and bone loss that cannot be seen during a visual examination.
+It shows cavities, hidden dental structures like wisdom teeth, and bone loss that cannot be seen during a visual examination.
 Dentists and specialists use this information to create an accurate treatment plan and determine the best options for any problems which may be found.
-Dental x-rays may also be done as follow-up after dental treatments.

 Dental x-rays may reveal:

 X-rays take only a few minutes and are not painful.
 The amount of radiation exposure from a full mouth series of x-rays produces a very low level of radiation and is considered safe.
 In addition, Dr. Gilbert employs Digital Radiography which significantly lessens your radiation exposure.
 Radiation exposure is also lessened by wearing lead apron shields to protect the body and using modern, fast film that cuts down on the time of the procedure.

 How often should dental x-rays be taken?

 This varies depending on the patients needs.
 Family history, recent procedures and age should all be taken into consideration and discussed with your dentist.

 A full mouth series of dental x-rays is recommended for new patients and is usually good for three to five years.

 Bitewing X-rays show the upper and lower back teeth in a single view.
 These X-rays are usually taken annually at regular check-ups and are used to check for decay between the teeth and also show any bone loss.